 In off-grid power systems, an inverter is often used to convert the battery power (DC) into mains power (AC).
 Inverters are highly convenient, as they allow the use of most mains powered devices or appliances.
 However they come at a cost - the inverter's conversion and standby losses add up.
 Having a large inverter on stand-by all night, just in-case someone may want to turn on a light, is very inefficient.

 On smaller buildings, devices which have longer running times such as fridges, freezers and lighting are often directly powered from DC.
 This eliminates the inverter's standby and conversion losses, which equates to a smaller, less costly power system.

-Appliances to avoid running from a solar or wind powered system include; plasma tv screens, electric cookers, air conditioning, clothes dryers, water heating or fan/space heaters.
+Appliances to avoid running from a solar or wind powered system include; plasma tv screens, air conditioning, clothes dryers, water heating or fan/space heaters.
 All of these items use large amounts of energy.